susheel-gupta/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 The parent queue which has been enabled for auto leaf queue creation,supports the configuration of template parameters for automatic configuration of the auto-created leaf queues.
-The auto-created queues support all of the leaf queue configuration parameters except for **Queue ACL**, **Absolute Resource** configurations.
-Queue ACLs are currently inherited from the parent queue i.e they are not configurable on the leaf queue template
+The auto-created queues support all of the leaf queue configuration parameters except for **Absolute Resource** configurations.

 | Property | Description |
 |:---- |:---- |